materialsproject/MPContribs/mpcontribs-lux/README.md

 <span style="color:goldenrod"><i><b>Ego sum lux datorum</b></i></span>.

-MPContribs-lux is a package which <it>sheds light</it> on data stored on the [Materials Project's AWS S3 OpenData bucket](https://materialsproject-contribs.s3.amazonaws.com/index.html#) by providing annotated schemas and optionally analysis tools to better explore user-submitted data.
+MPContribs-lux is a package which <it>sheds light</it> on data stored on the [Materials Project's AWS S3 MPContribs bucket](https://materialsproject-contribs.s3.amazonaws.com/index.html#) by providing annotated schemas and optionally analysis tools to better explore user-submitted data.

-Adding a schema to this database is a <span style="color:red"><b>pre-requisite</b></span> for obtaining permission/IAM credentials for uploading data to MP's OpenData Bucket.
+Adding a schema to this database is a <span style="color:red"><b>pre-requisite</b></span> for obtaining permission/IAM credentials for uploading data to MP's MPContribs Bucket.
 Once a staff member from MP reviews and approves your data schema, your receive IAM role will be granted/updated (as appropriate).

 <span style="color:red"><b>What if I don't want my schemas / data made public yet?</b></span>